Gravity is the enemy. Have a look around you and you will see its force. People stooped, heads forward, rounded shoulders and curved backs.

 – slightly in front of the knee joint

 – slightly in front of the outside ankle bone (lateral malleolus)

-A caveat to this, is that Kendall and Kendall in Muscle Testing and Function state that it is normal for a persons for the dominant side shoulder to be lower and for the dominant side hip to be higher.
-Consequently, for this to occur, a scoliosis must be present.
+A caveat to this is that Kendall and Kendall in Muscle Testing and Function state that it is normal for a person for the dominant side shoulder to be lower and for the dominant side hip to be higher.
+Consequently, for this to occur, scoliosis must be present.
 They state that the reason for this is due to the increased muscle bulk and the asymmetry of limb usage of one side compared to the other.

 Posture Pro A great tool for assessing posture and bodily stress.

 At Bodywise Health, our computerized posture assessment tool called Posture Pro not only gives you an accurate, objective measure of your posture, but it also is able to calculate the stresses on your neck, back, shoulders and legs, and whether they are abnormal or not.

 It is a great predictor of whether you will suffer from an injury or pain in any of these areas.
 Reducing, stopping and preventing your pain often then goes hand in hand with correcting your posture.

 Correcting your posture may involve more than just sitting and standing up straight

 Correcting your posture and the abnormal stresses involved is a simple matter of using hands-on techniques to loosen specific stiff joints and tight muscles, whilst using precise strengthening exercises to shorten lengthened, weak muscles.
 In effect, your muscles are used like guy wires as the effect of the exercises is to muscle bind you back into better alignment.